nathanfarlow/ocaml-quirc/README.md

 ## Usage
 See [lib/quirc.mli](lib/quirc.mli) for the API

-It's not on opam atm, but you can use it in your projects with `opam pin add https://github.com/nathanfarlow/ocaml-quirc` and add `quirc` do your `libraries` stanza in your `dune` file.
+It's not on opam atm, but you can use it in your projects with `opam pin add https://github.com/nathanfarlow/ocaml-quirc` and add `quirc` to your `libraries` stanza in your `dune` file.

 See [example/example.ml](example/example.ml) for an example.
 To run the example: